alejandrodevs/flash_rails_messages/README.md

 By default shows a yellow alert.

 **success**
-Shows a green alert
+- Shows a green alert

 **notice**
-Shows a blue alert
+- Shows a blue alert

 **alert**
-Shows a red alert
+- Shows a red alert

+## Customize alerts

 By the way, the alerts are customizable.
 They will have a specific class according to the flash key.
 Example...